kopia/kopia/site/content/docs/Features/_index.md

 * [zstd](https://github.com/klauspost/compress/tree/master/zstd) : [Zstandard](https://facebook.github.io/zstd/) is a real-time compression algorithm, providing high compression ratios.
 It offers a very wide range of compression / speed trade-off, while being backed by a very fast decoder.
 A high performance compression algorithm is implemented.
 For now focused on speed.

-You can activate compression on a per directory basis
+You can activate compression on a per-directory basis

 ```shell
 kopia policy set <path> --compression=<pgzip|s2|zstd>